sahelyiyi/FederatedLearning/README.md

 ### Networked Federated Deep Learning

 In this section, we tested our method with Tensorflow ”cats vs dogs” Classification Dataset.
-For both datasets, each node of the empirical graph G stands for a deep neural network in which the base model is Xception (with 132 layers) and has trained on the ImageNet dataset, also the new model containes a Global Average Pooling 2D, a Dropout,
+Each node of the empirical graph G stands for a deep neural network in which the base model is Xception (with 132 layers) and has trained on the ImageNet dataset, also the new model containes a Global Average Pooling 2D, a Dropout,